We started ColdFront back in 2014 to flourish the front-end community and to put Copenhagen the global front-end map.

 Kenneth is a Program Manager at Microsoft and lives in Seattle, WA, where works on Visual Studio Code.
 He's a Global Shaper for Word Economic Forum, serves on multiple advisory boards, and co-founded ColdFront in 2014.

 Joined ColdFront as co-organizer in 2017.
-Besides Michael is co-founder of Design Matters focusing on digital design, Medlemsorganisation a danish knowledge helping with digital transformation and finally Indie vid & co organizing and searching for independent knowledged.
+Besides he is co-founder of Design Matters focusing on new movements in digital design.
+Finally he works a lot with membership organizations helping them with the digital transformation.

 Jessica Tremblay is a software designer and front end developer for IBM Design and currently lives in Austin, TX.
 She is one of the original organizers for FEDucation: a global, internal, front end knowledge sharing program that is part of the ever-growing [email protected] initiative.